eXTReMe Tracker

 Hemophilia

-Leber's congenital amaurosis (LCA) is a rare inherited eye disease that appears at birth or in the first few months of life, and affects around 1 in 80,000 of the population.
-It was first described by Theodore Leber in the 19th century.
-LCA is typically characterized by nystagmus, sluggish or no pupillary responses, and severe vision loss or blindness.
-Researchers at Moorfields Eye Hospital and University College London in London conducted the first gene therapy clinical trial for patients with RPE65 LCA.
+Leber's congenital amaurosis, an uncommon inherited eye disease resulting in profound vision loss or blindness from birth or infancy, has spurred pioneering gene therapy clinical trials.
+Research conducted at institutions like Moorfields Eye Hospital and University College London has yielded promising outcomes in restoring vision or slowing the disease's progression through gene therapy techniques.
 The first patient was operated upon in early 2007.
 Researchers at Children's Hospital of Philadelphia and the University of Pennsylvania have treated six young people via gene therapy.
 Eye Surgeon Dr. Al Maguire and gene therapy expert Dr. Jean Bennett developed the technique used by the Children's Hospital (see also video 5).

 Cancer

-Multiple gene therapy strategies have been developed to treat a wide variety of cancers, including suicide gene therapy, oncolytic virotherapy, anti-angiogenesis and therapeutic gene vaccines.
-Two-thirds of all gene therapy trials are for cancer and many of these are entering the advanced stage, including a Phase III trial of Ad.p53 for head and neck cancer and two different Phase III gene vaccine trials for prostate cancer and pancreas cancer.
-Additionally, numerous Phase I and Phase II clinical trials for cancers in the brain, skin, liver, colon, breast and kidney among others, are being conducted in academic medical centers and biotechnology companies, using novel technologies and therapeutics developed on-site.
+Gene therapy has introduced groundbreaking approaches for cancer treatment, encompassing strategies such as ssuicide gene therapy, oncolytic virotherapy, anti-angiogenesis, and therapeutic gene vaccines.
+Cancer research constitutes a substantial portion of gene therapy trials, accounting for approximately two-thirds.
+Advanced-phase trials, including Phase III trials of Ad.p53 for head and neck cancer, Phase III gene vaccine trials for prostate and pancreatic cancer, and Phase I/II trials for various cancers affecting the brain, skin, liver, colon, breast, and kidney, are presently underway and conducted in academic medical centers and biotechnology companies.

 Neurodegenerative Diseases